I need help paying for Child Care.

 Does the work requirement pertain to foster or guardianship families?

 Yes.
-We recommend contacting your your Child Protection Specialist or your OPA case manager if you are receiving child-only TANF assistance.
+We recommend contacting your Child Protection Specialist or your OPA case manager if you are receiving child-only TANF assistance.

 For additional information about eligibility, click here.

 What portion will I pay?